 Though the federally funded bike projects are delayed, Kansas City is dedicated to moving forward with bike projects and will continue to incorporate bike infrastructure into ongoing capital improvement projects.

 Bike KC Rewrite

 The City is working to rewrite the Bike KC plan with the cooperation of multiple city departments.
-Staff with the City Planning department will lead the rewrite effort and updates to the Bike KC plan are posted on the City Planning department’s KC Bike Plan page.
+Staff with the City Planning department is leading the rewrite effort and updates to the Bike KC plan are posted on the City Planning department’s KC Bike Plan page.
 The goal for completion of the updated BikeKC plan is March 2018.
-In the meantime, Public Works is coordinating with the City Manager’s office to move forward with several bikeway projects and additional bike facility opportunities.

 Kansas City is committed to improving its status as a Bicycle Friendly Community by the League of American Bicyclists.
 The rewrite of the Bike KC plan is a chance to elevate the profile of the plan and coordinate cross-departmentally to ensure the best and most up to date plan for cyclists in Kansas City.

 Have you seen these around town yet?
 Efforts are underway to install a hundred new KC-branded bike racks around the City.
 The federally funded racks will be installed in several business districts citywide.
 There are racks already installed at 18th and Vine, Martini Corner, in the Crossroads Arts District and more!
 You can view photos and a map and list of current KC-branded bike rack locations below.
 Check back for updates and we encourage you to tweet us photos of your bike locked to a rack on Twitter or Facebook.

 2435 Independence Ave (2 racks) SW Blvd. and Central (1 rack)